SanielX/Microscenes/README.md

 Minimum supported unity version: 2021.3

 **Icons shown in examples are not available in this package.
-You can find example nodes in `Runtime/Example Nodes` directory.
+You can find example nodes in `Runtime/Core/BuiltIn *` directories.
 The API will change in the future, no backwards compatability is guaranteed.**

 ![](Git~/Example.png)